basler/pylon-ros-camera/README.md

 This repository including the pylon ROS2 packages must be cloned in your workspace (e.g., `dev_ws` for instance):
 ```
-cd ~/dev_ws/src && git clone -b jazzy https://github.com/basler/pylon-ros-camera pylon_ros2_camera
+cd ~/dev_ws/src && git clone -b kilted https://github.com/basler/pylon-ros-camera pylon_ros2_camera
 ```

 Install the ROS2 dependencies required by the pylon ROS2 packages:
 ``cd ~/dev_ws && rosdep install --from-paths src --ignore-src -r -y``
 You may experience some problems with the `diagnostic_updater` and `pcl_ros` dependencies.
 In this case, install them by executing the following commands:
 ```
-sudo apt install ros-jazzy-diagnostic-updater
+sudo apt install ros-kilted-diagnostic-updater
-sudo apt install ros-jazzy-pcl-ros
+sudo apt install ros-kilted-pcl-ros
 ```

 Compile the workspace using `colcon`:
 ``cd ~/dev_ws && colcon build``

 **Note**: The --symlink-install flag can be added to the `colcon build` command.
-This allows the installed files to be changed by changing the files in the source space (e.g., Python files or other not compiled resources) for faster iteration (refer to [the ROS2 documentation](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html)).
+This allows the installed files to be changed by changing the files in the source space (e.g., Python files or other not compiled resources) for faster iteration (refer to [the ROS2 documentation](https://docs.ros.org/en/kilted/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html)).

 **Note**: The packages are built in Release by default.
 The build type can be modified by using the `--cmake-args` flag (for instance `colcon build --symlink-install --cmake-args=-DCMAKE_BUILD_TYPE=Debug`).